postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 ## Abstract types

-> All complex and abstract data types in Flows are built on the concept of Streams internally.
+> All complex and abstract data types in Flows are built on the concept of streams internally.

 ### List